The Westertoren Church Bells Anne Frank Heard

 In the diary of her life during the Second World War, Anne Frank wrote that she could hear the bells of the Westerkerk.

 Indeed, the Anne Frank House is just a stone’s throw away from Amsterdam’s — no, Holland’s — most famous church.

-The Westerkerk, and specifically its tower, occupies a unique place in the hearts of true Amsterdammers.
-It is much sung about, especially by the people of the Jordaan district, who claim it as their Westertoren.
+The Westerkerk, and in particular its tower, occupies a unique place in the hearts of true Amsterdammers.
+It is much sung about, especially by the locals in the Jordaan district, who claim it as their Westertoren.

 Strictly speaking the Westerkerk is just outside the Jordaan, as it is situated on the Eastern border of Prinsengracht, but its tower can be seen from many vantage points in the popular district.

 You’ll note that we talk about the Westerkerk, the church, and the Westertoren, the tower.

 That is because they are two separate entities.
 When, during Holland’s French period, in 1795 the separation between church and state was realized, the church building became the property of the then Dutch Reformed Church.
 The tower, however, remained the property of the municipality of Amsterdam.

 The Westerkerk was built between 1620 and 1631.
 At its completion the was the largest Protestant church in the world.

 But the 85-meter (278 feet) tower — the tallest church tower in Amsterdam — was not finished until 1638.
 Some say it was finished a year earlier, since the Roman numerals above the city emblem translate to 1637.
 However, it was common in that time to apply a date before the work was actually completed.

 Incidentally, many guidebooks and website say the tower is 87 meters tall, but that includes the weather vane.